rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 in performance because we don’t need to make server redirections.
 HSTS headers like any other data that handles time records are vulnerable to NTM attacks (tempering attack that modified machine time to trick browser).
-HSTS and CSP headers provide to the user a good level of security enforcing some vulnerabilities present at HTTPS.
+HSTS and CSP headers provide the user with a good level of security by minimizing some vulnerabilities present at HTTPS.

 ## References